MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 </details>

 ## Eula {#eula}
-* Your server should given you a message about accepting the EULA the first time it starts.
+* When your server starts for the first time, it should give you a you a message about accepting the EULA.
 Close the window that is telling you this.
 * Go to your server folder and you should see a few new files, one of them should be named `eula` or `eula.txt`.
 Double click it and you should get the below or something similar.
 ![Eula](/static/images/help/setting-up-server/eula.png)